Kale is among the richest foods in fiber. It has 4.1 g of fiber per 100g, or 14% DV. It has a higher fiber content than other common vegetables.

 Insoluble fiber doesn’t dissolve in water.
 It absorbs water, making the stool softer, helping defecation.

 Common foods high in fiber

-Only vegetables, fruits, legumes, beans, whole-grains, seeds, and nuts are good dietary sources of fiber.
+Only vegetables, fruits, mushrooms, legumes, beans, whole-grains, seeds, and nuts are good dietary sources of fiber.

 Beans have the highest fiber content.
-For instance, a serving of lentils provides more than 50% of the recommended daily intake of fiber!
+For instance, just a serving of lentils or chickpeas provides about 50% of the recommended daily intake!

 On the other hand, animal-based and refined plant-based foods contain no or negligible amounts of fiber.